kyma-project/control-plane/components/provisioner/README.md

 For tests to run properly, update the database schema in `./assets/database/provisioner.sql`.
 Provide the new migration in the Schema Migrator component in `migrations/provisioner`.

+### Templates

+With any changes to the Provisioner the `shoot.yaml` template need to be maintained.
+After adjusting values, [the template need to be regenerated](./templates/README.md).

 ### Run Provisioner

 To run the Runtime Provisioner, use the following command: